alishakavene/password-locker/README.md

 ### Description
 This application helps a user get a password for any account they want.
 The password is secure and reliable.
 This application can be accessed at the terminal.

+## Setup/Installastion
+* Clone this repository and run the run.py file

 #### Prerequisites
 python 3.6